New Relief Effort Revives Neighborhood Restaurants in New York, D.C., Chicago, and Dallas | PaperCity Magazine

 The Power of 10 was created by D.C. chef Erik Bruner-Yang, a restaurant owner who’s been in the business for over a decade.
 He launched the program with a few of his own D.C. area restaurants, including ABC Pony and Maketto, as well as chef Peter Prime’s Cane.
 “After March 16 [when restaurants were forced to shut down], we wanted to help restaurants in our immediate community,” Bruner-Yang tells PaperCity.

 The model he created can easily be applied in almost any city’s community.
 With a Power of 10 donation of $10,000 a week, restaurants can pay ten employees at $14.50 per hour and provide 1,000 meals (affordably priced at $4.20 each) to a non-profit of their choosing.
-The organization’s recent partnership with Capital One allowed them to expand to Dallas, where Burner-Yang worked with chef Grover Smith of Indie Chefs Week (an event that highlights small, independent chefs and restauranteurs) to decide which businesses to offer funding to.
+The organization’s recent partnership with Capital One allowed them to expand to Dallas, where Burner-Yang worked with Grover Smith of Indie Chefs Week (an event that highlights small, independent chefs and restauranteurs) to decide which businesses to offer funding to.
 And though Bruner-Yang says has never personally met chef Misti Norris (Petra and the Beast) or chef Peja Krstic (Mot Hai Ba), there’s a great trust in community.

 “It’s just great to connect,” he says.